What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 This is the key behavioural question.
 Not what investors should do.
 What they probably will do.

-Because existing arrangements are grandfathered, many current investors will hold their existing properties, especially if it is a high quality investment property.
-That creates a lock-in effect.
+Because existing negative gearing arrangements are grandfathered, many current investors will hold their existing properties, especially if it is a high quality investment property.
+That creates a lock-in effect, locking buyers out of good properties.

 If they keep the property, they preserve the old tax treatment.
-If they sell, they may lose that advantage and then face a less favourable set of rules if they buy another established investment property later.
+If they sell, they may lose that advantage and then face the new set of rules, which is usually less favourable, if they buy another established investment property later.

-CBA expects housing turnover to fall initially because grandfathered investors have a stronger incentive to hold.
-So despite the dramatic headlines, I do not expect a flood of investor listings across the board.
+CBA expects housing turnover (supply) to fall initially because grandfathered investors have a stronger incentive to hold.
+So despite the dramatic mass media headlines, I do not expect a flood of new investor listings across the board.

 The Budget changes will make proactive investors review their portfolios more carefully.